andygrn/Time-Machine/README.md

 - `title_suffix` - (Optional, Default `''`) A string to append to every page title (usually a site name)
 - `defer_page_load` - (Optional, Default `false`) See below
 - `beforeNewPageLoad` - (Optional) Function to run before a new page is loaded
-- `afterNewPageLoad` - (Optional) Function to run after a new page is loaded
+- `afterNewPageLoad` - (Optional) Function to run after a new page is loaded - the first argument is the loaded page's data (`data-tm-data`)
 - `debug` - (Optional, Default `false`) Generate console messages

 ## Methods